Intensive Care Unit (ICU) Nurse

 - Frequent evaluation of continuous telemetry monitoring

-- Constant critical thinking to determine worst case scenarios for each bodily system and systematic preparation for each scenario.
+- Constant critical thinking to determine worst-case scenarios for each bodily system and systematic preparation for each scenario.

-Intensive Care (ICU) & Critical Care Nurse Organizations and Certifications
+ICU & Critical Care Nurse Organizations and Certifications

 - American Association of Critical Care Nurses (AACN)